Karis-T/RB120/OOP_book/Inheritance.md

   - **protected** method:
     - from inside a class, `protected` methods are accessible like a `public` method
     - from outside a class, `protected` methods are just like a `private` method
+    - When a method is private, only the class - not instances of the class - can access it.
+    - However, when a method is protected, only instances of the class or a subclass can call the method.
+This means we can easily share sensitive data between instances of the same class type.

 ```ruby
 class GoodDog